 Although the precise contours of the duty may differ under different laws, in the context of complex commercial and international investment disputes, reasonableness should operate as a limitation on the duty to mitigate.
 The proper test for mitigation is whether it was unreasonable for the claimant to forgo a particular opportunity; it is not whether the forgone opportunity was better than the steps the claimant actually took.
 Further, the ‘reasonableness’ quality of this duty means that the claimant’s conduct should be judged based on the information that was available to the claimant at the relevant time, not with the benefit of hindsight.

 While this solution will resolve concerns regarding a double recovery in most instances, tribunals should still be wary of potential unfairness.
-For instance, consider the following hypothetical: two companies of different nationalities that are joint venture partners under a single petroleum concession bring separate claims for expropriation under different investment treaties against the same sovereign.
+For instance, consider the following hypothetical case: two companies of different nationalities that are joint-venture partners under a single petroleum concession bring separate claims for expropriation under different investment treaties against the same sovereign.
 The sovereign asserts the same environmental counterclaim as an offset in both arbitrations.
-In this hypothetical, there is both a risk of double recovery, and a risk that the respondent obtains an improper second ‘bite of the apple’ (or cherry, depending on which continent you reside).
+In this hypothetical case, there is both a risk of double recovery and a risk that the respondent obtains an improper second ‘bite at the apple’ (or cherry, depending on which continent you reside).
 If the first tribunal determines that the amount of environmental damage is US$100 and the second determines that it is US$75, the first tribunal would offset its award for expropriation by US$100 and the second tribunal, taking into account the offset in the first proceeding, would offset its award by zero.
-But if the first tribunal determines that the amount of environmental damage is US$75 and the second determines that it is US$100, then the second tribunal might offset its award by US$25 (after taking into account the offset in the first award).
+But if the first tribunal determines that the amount of environmental damage is US$75 and the second determines that it is $100, then the second tribunal might offset its award by US$25 (after taking into account the offset in the first award).
 In both scenarios, the sovereign state obtains the benefit of the larger assessment of environmental damage.

 Sensitivities in DCF as a damages-reduction strategy

 We have briefly mentioned the DCF method above.
-Respondents routinely use variables in a DCF model to reduce damages.
-In sum, the DCF method measures the value of a business by adding the free cash flows that the company expects to generate in the future, discounted at a rate that reflects the company’s cost of raising capital.
+In summary, the DCF method measures the value of a business by adding the free cash flows that the company expects to generate in the future, discounted at a rate that reflects the company’s cost of raising capital.
 The term ‘free’ cash flows means the flow of cash that is generated by the company, and that is available to be distributed to its shareholders and lenders.
 The free cash flows for any given year are equal to the cash left over to the company after meeting all of its operating expenses and taxes, but prior to making its debt and other financial payments.

 It is widely accepted that the most appropriate discount factor is the weighted average cost of capital (WACC).
 The WACC represents the average cost of raising funds from shareholders and lenders operating in the same industry as the damaged company.
 The cost of raising funds from lenders is measured by the interest rate at which they are willing to offer loans to the company, called the cost of debt, while the cost of raising funds from shareholders is measured by the cost of equity, which represents the expected rate of return (in the form of dividends) on the shareholder’s equity contributions to the company.
 Thus, the WACC estimates the implicit risk existing on future cash flows, considering the rate of return required by each of the two finance providers (i.e., lenders and shareholders), each weighted by the optimal proportion of debt and equity observed in the company’s industry.